oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/03.Apps/01.Tasks/02.Desktop/docs.en.md

 page-toc:
     active: false
 ---

+## Tasks desktop Integration

-You can read the tutorials below in order to get your **Tasks** syncronized throught a multiplatform desktop client.
+You can read the tutorials below in order to get your **Tasks** synchronized via a multi-platform desktop client.

 - [Thunderbird: Calendar / Contacts / Tasks sync](/cloud/clients/desktop/multiplatform/thunderbird-calendar-contacts)